adalinesimonian/jshiki/README.md

 // result => undefined
 ```

-jshiki does not interpret assignment, which keeps expressions from overwriting external data.
+jshiki does not allow assignment, which keeps expressions from overwriting external data.
 For example:

 ```js
 result = jshiki.evaluate('property.key = "Haha, I overwrote your stuff!"', {